 How Will I Know If I Am Going To Get A FWS Job?

-After applying for financial aid and completing your file, the Financial Aid Office will send you an email to inform you that you have been awarded.
-If you are offered FWS as part of your package, and you are interested in employment, you must seek student employment through the Student Employment Office.
+After applying for financial aid and completing the processing our your file, the Financial Aid Office will send you an email to inform you that you have been awarded.
+If you are offered FWS as part of your package, and you are interested in employment, you must seek student employment through the Student Employment Office

 What Kind Of Jobs Are Available?